URL-Decode

 • JSON is data-oriented, and XML is document-oriented.

-• JSON can use the arrays, and in XML, you create your tags.
+• JSON can use the arrays, and you create your tags in XML.

-• XML is a markup language, and you can add the additional information in the plain-test.
+• XML is a markup language, and you can add additional information in the plain test.
 However, JSON is a more efficient and structured way to represent the data in a human-readable format.

-• The JSON format is popular because it is easy to use, and its syntax is understandable; that is why it is preferred over XML format.
+• The JSON format is popular because it is easy to use and has an understandable syntax.
+It is preferred over the XML format.

-• The JSON is less secured than the XML.
+• The JSON is less secure than the XML.

 • The XML supports comments and various encoding schemes.
 In contrast, JSON only supports the UTF-8 encoding scheme and does not support comments.

-How to use the load sample data option in JSON to XML converter tool?
+How do you use the load sample data option in the JSON to XML converter tool?

 To use this, do the following steps.